-What is a lock rate fee?
+What is a rate lock fee?

-Why pay the fee?
+Why pay a rate lock fee?